David Tao

-David Tao (陶喆 (Tô Tiat, Táo Zhé), born 11 July 1969) is a Taiwanese singer-songwriter.
-He is well known for creating a crossover genre of R&B and hard rock tunes which has now become his signature style and for having popularized R&B in the Mandopop industry.
+David Tao (陶喆 (Tô Tiat, Táo Zhé); born July 11, 1969) is a Taiwanese singer-songwriter.
+His signature style incorporates R&B and rock.
 Tao's accolades include six Golden Melody Awards in Taiwan.

 Biography

-Tao was born on July 11, 1969, in Hong Kong to parents who were entertainers in Taiwan.
-His father, Tao Dawei (David Tao Sr.) (September 28, 1942 – September 12, 2012), was an actor/singer/composer/TV Host and his mother, Wang Furong (Catherine), a Chinese opera singer.
+David Tao was born on July 11, 1969, in Hong Kong, to parents who were entertainers in Taiwan.
+His father, Tao Dawei (David Tao Sr.; September 28, 1942 – September 12, 2012), was an actor, singer, composer, and TV host; his mother, Wang Furong (Catherine), is a Chinese opera singer.

-Tao spent part of his childhood in Hong Kong (something which he shared with his audience during his Soul Power concerts in Hong Kong).
-His parents supposedly eloped when his father could not get approval to marry his mother.
-Tao had his education in Taiwan from kindergarten to the junior high school level at the Bethany Campus of Morrison Academy in Taipei.
-Later, his father decided to pursue his dream of working for Walt Disney, and they moved to Arcadia, California.
-There he attended Arcadia High School while David Tao Sr. realized his dream of working as an animator in Disney Burbank.
+Tao spent part of his childhood in Hong Kong.
+He was educated in Taiwan from kindergarten through junior high at the Bethany Campus of Morrison Academy in Taipei.
+His family relocated to Arcadia, California, while his father pursued a career with Disney.
+Tao attended Arcadia High School.

-Tao's parents later returned to Taiwan where his father began his singing career, leaving him to complete his education in the United States.
-Left to fend for himself, Tao took on many jobs, including a stint as a civilian employee at the Los Angeles Police Department, without the knowledge of his parents.
-He attended the University of California, Irvine first.
+Tao's parents later returned to Taiwan, where his father began his singing career, leaving him to complete his education in the United States.
+Left to fend for himself, Tao took on many jobs, including a stint as a civilian employee at the Los Angeles Police Department without the knowledge of his parents.
+He attended the University of California, Irvine, first.
 He graduated with a Bachelor of Arts in psychology from the University of California, Los Angeles.

 In July 2015, Tao held a press conference in Taipei addressing reports about his private life and acknowledged he had dated Chinese artist manager Yang Ziqing prior to his marriage, a story that received wide media coverage at the time.

-In 2024, Tao returned to large-scale concert touring with the “Soul Power II” tour, announcing and staging dates across Taiwan and the region, including shows in Taipei, Kaohsiung and Macau.
+In 2024, Tao returned to large-scale concert touring with the Soul Power II tour, announcing and staging dates across Taiwan and the surrounding region, including shows in Taipei, Kaohsiung, and Macau.

 Career

-Whilst working as a salesman, Tao was offered a job by Taiwanese producer Wang Chih-ping and went back to Taiwan, initially writing, and later producing songs for many singers before releasing his self-titled album David Tao in 1997.
-He has since released four more albums, a live concert recording and a compilation of his best songs.
+Whilst working as a salesman, Tao was offered a job by Taiwanese producer Wang Chih-ping and went back to Taiwan, initially writing and later producing songs for many singers before releasing his self-titled album David Tao in 1997.
+He has since released six more albums, a live concert recording, and a compilation of his best songs.
 Tao is a prolific composer and songwriter and has written songs for fellow artists such as A-Mei and S.H.E.